Starcounter/Docs/guides/typed-json/json-data-bindings/README.md

 - It is still and will be used to mark editable properties.
 - Due to technical restrictions it is the only way to use the [Reuse](#Reuse-in-version-2.3.0.4343+) keyword.

-**NOTE: In versions starting with 2.3.0.4343 (currently labeled pnext) and forward the syntax for specifying reuse is changed, and can be specified in code-behind.
-The syntax is explained in the [Reuse](#reuse-same-json-object) section.**

 Properties declared in JSON (the view-model) can be bound to either a property in the code-behind file or a CLR object that exposes one or more public properties.
 Properties that are bound will read and write the values directly to the underlying object with no need to manually transfer the values to the view-model.

 ### Default behaviour